trchudley/crevdem/README.md

 **_Tools for extracting crevasse location and volume from high-resolution digital elevation models._**

+> **Note**
+> Our paper outlining using CrevDEM to assess crevasse change across the Greenland Ice Sheet is now in review.
+[Find the preprint on EarthArxiv](https://doi.org/10.31223/X58099).

 ![An aerial image of crevasses on the Greenland Ice Sheet](./images/crevasses_uav_header.jpeg "An aerial image of crevasses on the Greenland Ice Sheet")

 CrevDEM is a Python package for extracting crevasse location and volume from high-resolution Digital Elevation Models (DEMs) of glaciers and ice sheets provided by the ArcticDEM and REMA projects.